howardhowardhowardhoward/2020Mission-Website/README.md

    pip install -r requirements.txt.txt
    ```

+4.Setup MySQL database using the schema in the repository.

-4. Create a `.env` file in your project root with the following content:
+5. Create a `.env` file in your project root with the following content:

 ```env
 DB_HOST=your_host